 LEFTB

-Returns a specified number of bytes from the start of a text string in Excel.
-This function is useful when working with multibyte character sets or languages that may have characters represented by multiple bytes.
+Returns a specified number of bytes from the start of a text string.
+Useful for multibyte character sets or languages with characters represented by multiple bytes.

 Syntax πŸ”—